 The Netherlands: Great Minds Meeting 2019

-The central theme of the event was “Freedom to me is …”, which is a personal question, as the perception of peace is different for everyone.
-Certainly so as the contexts are different for everyone.
+The central theme of the event was “Freedom to me is …”, which is a personal question, as the perception of freedom (and peace) is different for everyone.
+Certainly so as the contexts are different as well.
 Therefore, the answer to that personal question has no right or wrong answers.
 MasterPeace is active in 40 countries, and from our friends in Nepal all the way to Colombia, everybody has a different viewpoint on what freedom is to them, compared to how we see it here in the Netherlands.
 Among the people present at the event were our Club leaders from Georgia, Albania, Bosnia & Herzegovina, Ukraine, Denmark and Germany.
 Together we are happily and rightfully celebrating 75 years of liberation this upcoming year.
 For everyone, liberation means something different – and this applies to these Club leaders as well.

 This day truly was a day to ACT: act as in “take action” and act as in “Artist Create Together”.
 This is aligned with our vision that there are 7 billion talents in the world and not 7 billion issues, which focuses on the great creative potential in every person.
 MasterPeace calls on and challenges everyone to use that creativity and willpower to color their own environment and community (not necessarily the entire world) a little nicer.